DeebotUniverse/docs/docs/advanced/data_types/json/commands/auto_empty.md

         enable: "`1` to enable; `0` to disable"
       <<: *example
   - name: setAutoEmpty
-    description: Command to directly empty the dustbin to the Auto-Empty Station.
+    description: Command for direct emptying the dust bin.
     request:
       arguments:
-        act: "`start` for directly empty the dustbin"
+        act: "`start` for direct emptying the dust bin"
       example: >-
         {
           "act": "start"